-It can be difficult getting your kids to write thank you notes for their birthday party gifts, especially when they are too young to write a note.
+It can be difficult to get your kids to write thank you cards for their birthday party gifts, especially when they are too young to write a note.
 The party is over, half the presents are broken already, and this feels like work to your little one.
-But you can make it a fun craft project, starting with birthday party thank you notes that match the theme of his or her party.
+But you can make it a fun craft project, starting with kids thank you cards that match the theme of his or her party.

-If your child is just learning to write, there’s nothing more fun to receive than a note that has a few words, or even just his or her name printed on it.
-Friends and family love to see kids’ first attempts at handwriting.
-Mom can write the body of the note, using your child’s voice for fun.
+If your child is just learning to write, there’s nothing more fun for friends and family to receive than a note that has a few words, or even just his or her name printed on it.
+They will love to see your child’s first attempts at handwriting.
+Another option is to have mom write the body of the note, using your child’s voice for fun.

-An option for even younger kids is to write the note and have your child “sign” it with a hand print.
+An option for even younger kids is to have them “sign” it with a hand print.
 This makes for a fun rainy-day painting project.
 A less messy option is to trace the hand, or have your child draw a picture inside to personalize the note.

 Who would have thought that pink would turn out to be the most striking fall color?
 October is breast cancer awareness month, and everywhere you look there are ways to help the cause.
 You don’t have to run a marathon or walk for days, it can be as simple as picking a date and hosting a dinner party for friends, family, neighbors or co-workers.